energietransitie/needforheat-gearup-app/docs/ios.md

 This means that specificly testing the `NeedForHeat` app that the simulator isn't of any use because the camera is needed to detect the QR code.

 ## 3. Physical device
 You can connect a phyiscal iPhone with USB to the Macbook.
 It will then automatically prepare the iPhone to support Xcode builds in `Window -> Devices and Simulators`.
-This chapter will mostly go through Xcode as doing it through Yarn is not possible unlike Android who has Yarn scripts for building and installing.
+This chapter will mostly go through Xcode as doing it through Yarn is not possible unlike Android which has Yarn scripts for building and installing.

+---

 For Xcode signing, you need to get access to a developer account to sign the iOS app.
 For access to the developer account, please contact [@n-vr](https://github.com/n-vr) or [@henriterhofte](https://github.com/henriterhofte). \

 Log the account in that is part of the Windesheim team in Xcode and select the Windesheim team for signing.

+---

 You will need to register your physical device to the team to be able to start compiling the app and installing it on the device.

+---

 Make sure there are no errors, check [issues](#4-issues) for additional help. \
 Do not update the project/apply recommended settings as that may make the build fail.

+---

 You can now start building to the physical device.
 There will be a prompt that asks for access to the keys, use your Mac device password to allow that.

-The app will automatically install to the iOS device, check the status of this in Xcode in the middle and top of the screen.
+The app will automatically install to the iOS device, check the status of this in Xcode in the middle top of the window.

 ### 3.1.
 Expo Go version
 When everything goes well, the app will open to the Expo Go version of the app.
 You can then run the yarn command: